Class of Memberships

 Admission Requirements

-(i) Any person who is recommended by two Fellow Members shall upon the approval by the Council and at the General Meeting by a majority of Voting Members be eligible to become an Honorary Member.
+(i) Any person who is recommended by two Members who are either Fellow Members or Chartered Members, shall upon the approval by the Council and at the General Meeting by a majority of Voting Members be eligible to become an Honourary Member.

 (ii) The person shall at the time of recommendation in the opinion of the Council possess the following pre-requisites:

-(1) A former Fellow Member or an Associate Member who has retired from active work; or
+(1) A former Fellow Member, Chartered or an Associate Member who has retired from active work; or

 (2) A distinguished actuary; or